 Energy used for space heating, water heating, cooking and drying in residential and commercial buildings account for over a quarter of our climate emissions.
 Electric based technologies, such as heat pump space and water heaters and induction cook tops, have become far more efficient than similar natural gas appliances.
 The amount of renewable energy on the electric grid is steadily increasing.

 Converting our appliances from natural gas to electric can be a potent tool to fight climate change.
 Plus electric homes eliminate significant sources of both indoor and outdoor pollutants.

 Induction cookstoves are totally different from the traditional radiant electric stovetops of the past.
-They cook faster and safer than gas or traditional radiant electric with better control and easier cleanup while fighting climate change and improving indoor air quality.
-Try out induction cooking with an inexpensive portable tabletop model (or borrow one in some areas)
+They cook faster, safer and healthier than gas or traditional radiant electric with better control and easier cleanup while fighting climate change and improving indoor air quality.
+Try out induction cooking with an inexpensive portable tabletop model (or borrow one in some areas).

 Induction Cooking factsheet: Introduction to the benefits of induction cooking, how it works, how to buy one, costs, rebates and tips for converting to induction cooking.
 (2 page pdf)

 This Portable Induction Cooktop Is Magnetic - excellent article on induction cooking from bon appetit

 Carbon Switch on Induction Stoves - Installation costs, health benefits and much more